 Welcome to the American Foundation for Pharmaceutical Education website.
-For over 74 years, AFPE has been committed to supporting pharmaceutical education for the greater good.
-As a non-profit organization, AFPE relies on donations in order to fund scholarships and grants that are awarded to aspiring and current researchers and academics in the pharmaceutical sciences arena so that they may have the resources necessary to conduct novel research projects that could one day impact the quality of life of the general populace.
+For over 75 years, AFPE has been committed to supporting pharmaceutical education for the greater good.
+As a non-profit organization, AFPE relies on donations in order to fund scholarships and grants that are awarded to aspiring and current researchers and academics in the pharmaceutical sciences arena so that they may have the resources necessary to conduct novel research projects that will impact the future of healthcare and patient outcomes.

 Thank you for visiting and learning more about the American Foundation for Pharmaceutical Education and its rich history.